 Jobs can range from managing a site, campsite couriers organizing accommodation, working as an area rep to running children’s clubs and entertainment, cleaning, maintenance or even providing specialist activities such as kayaking, sailing and outdoor educational programs.
 As always a large number of vacancies can usually be found in the hospitality field as caterers, waiters or administrative/reception staff especially on the larger sites.
 With some of the largest sites accommodating up to 1500 units the range of posts available mean that there really is a position for everyone, whether a hands-on, practical position or one involving your customer service experience and skills.

 There are many advantages in taking a campsite or holiday park job and this type of experience can be very rewarding for all involved.
-If you want to work overseas there are many countries where you can apply to work at a campsite or on a holiday park primarily around Western Europe in France, Germany, The Netherlands, Italy, Spain, Switzerland and the UK.
+If you want to work overseas there are many countries where you can apply to work at a campsite or on a holiday park primarily around Western Europe in France, Germany, The Netherlands, Italy, Spain, Switzerland, UK or choose one of the camping jobs in the United States.
 You will need to apply really early for these positions as they can get taken quickly.
 Working abroad you will get to experience wonderful cultures and people and the freedom and independence of working abroad.
 You may work with international colleagues and improve your language skills, meet guests from different countries and stay at unique locations.
 It’s a great learning experience and as well as enriching your life you enrich your CV too.

 The working season for campsite and holiday park jobs can begin at different times of the year, which may be determined by the location of the campsite, its popularity and size.
 Some jobs such as the campsite courier may require you to be on-site for up to 5 months.
 Other jobs may be for a few weeks at a time as these workers help to open up and close the campsite, assembling tents, checking the infrastructure of the accommodation including mobile homes and caravans.
 These positions require hard work and a hands-on teamwork approach but de-montage and montage workers usually get the chance to move between sites in different areas giving them the opportunity to see more of the country.